NHOrus/srwq-compilation/episode-02.md

 "Similar design philosophy but vastly different construction.
 Elements of the Huckebien are evident."

 "The Hu-hu-huckebein?
 The Vanishing Trooper?
 How would you even know that, no-ones even seen the thing!!
-It just dissappeared one day!"
+It just disappeared one day!"

 "The design documents still exist in the Mao Industries databases.
 Full graduates of the School can gain access to such files.
 Perverted dropouts cannot."